Kingston General Hospital: 21st century

 Major renovations to the Syl and Molly Apps wing were undertaken in 2002.
 Sections D&E of the emergency department were renovated and opened in 2003.
 The Kingston Regional Cancer Centre integrated with KGH and became the Cancer Care South East at KGH in 2004.
 The Centre for Advanced Urological Research opened at 62 Barrie Street in 2005.
 A replacement MRI machine was installed in 2005.
 In 2009, two new floors were added to the Kidd Wing, and a major expansion of the Cancer Centre in the Burr Wing has recently been completed.
 Outpatient clinics were transferred to Hotel Dieu Hospital as KGH consolidated as the tertiary (acute care) hospital for the Southeast LHIN.

-2008 marked a change in direction for the hospital when patient and family-centered care became a focus.
-As one of the first hospitals in Canada to embrace patient and family-centered care, KGH attracted media attention and several awards.
+2008 marked a change in direction for the hospital when patient and family-centred care became a focus.
+As one of the first hospitals in Canada to embrace patient and family-centred care, KGH attracted media attention and several awards.

 Launched in 2010, the Kingston General Hospital Research Institute (KGHRI) has a mission to create and advance knowledge that brings evidence into practice for the benefit and empowerment of patients, families and the medical community.
 The institute is affiliated with a number of other Kingston-based hospitals and the Faculty of Health Sciences at Queen's University, which together receive over $80 million per year in external research funding.

 The Research Institute is currently developing the W.J.
 Henderson Centre, a new 12,000 square foot clinical research space to house a multi-disciplinary hub that brings together scientists, treatment teams, patients and families.
 The centre will feature modular labs that can be shared by several research teams, as well as patient-friendly observation areas for overnight studies and clinical trials.

 In April, 2017, Kingston General Hospital and Hotel Dieu Hospital were integrated together into a corporation known as Kingston Health Sciences Centre.
 Dr. David Pichora, the new President and CEO said, "Together, our two hospitals will be able to make the most of our shared resources to deliver better access to care and provide our communities a broader range of services close to home."

 In 2017, a Canadian-first medical innovation, the hybrid ablation treatment of atrial fibrillation, was performed at Kingston Health Sciences Centre and Queen's University by a multidisciplinary team of cardiac surgeons (Dr. Gianluigi Bisleri) and cardiologists (Dr. Benedict Glover).
-KGH is renowned world-wide for its excellent cardiac care.